ngeorgiev/gemeinwohl-oekonomie/README.md

 ## Progress

+ * 09.09.2013 - Added table data for A1-C5.
- * 08.07.2013 - Adapted code to the new templating engine and imported all matrix data.
+ * 08.09.2013 - Adapted code to the new templating engine and imported all matrix data.
- * 07.07.2013 - Templating engine refactoring.
+ * 07.09.2013 - Templating engine refactoring.
 Open sourced the [Files to JSON grunt plugin](https://github.com/sinnwerkstatt/grunt-files-to-json-appender).
- * 06.07.2013 - Matrix looks now professionally beautiful.
+ * 06.09.2013 - Matrix looks now professionally beautiful.
  * 05.09.2013 - Matrix - bootstrap layout, equal heigth of divs fixed with jquery.
  * 04.09.2013 - Quick test - added profile page and animation of the final result.
  * 03.09.2013 - Completed basic pages for the quick test.
 Calculations and final recommendations are shown.